-Survey: “What Campsite Cooking Equipment do you find indespensable?”
+Survey results: “What Campsite Cooking Equipment do you find indispensable?”

-That’s the question I posted to some Campervan Channels on Facebook and other social media.
+When researching campsite cooking equipment, that’s the question I posted to some Campervan channels on Facebook and other social media.

-I was inspired by the variety of responses I received, which included many innovative and unique ideas that I’d never thought of, even after decades of camping and traveling.
+I was inspired by the variety of responses I received about campsite cooking equipment, which included many innovative and unique ideas that I’d never thought of, even after decades of camping and traveling.

 I decided to create a post with the most important categories of Campsite Cooking Equipment, with one or two reviews of the highest rated, most useful items available.